Employers play a vital role in helping young people learn about the world of work.

 Career Choices Dewis Gyrfa Ltd (“Careers Wales”) is a wholly owned subsidiary of the Welsh Government.

 These privacy notices explain how Careers Wales (as a data controller) complies with United Kingdom protection laws and guidance from the Information Commissioner’s Office (“ICO”).
 This covers the information we hold about you (including video content), how we use it and the organisations we share the information with.

-The privacy notices apply to Careers Wales employer engagement services, where we facilitate links between employers or alumni and schools.
+The privacy notices apply to Careers Wales Education Business Partnership, where we facilitate links between employers or alumni and schools.
 Any changes to the privacy notices will be posted here and we suggest that as you use Careers Wales services over time you revisit the notices for updates: